dlacaille/AdventOfCode2025/README.md

 cabal install ghcid
 ```

 This will automatically reload every time you change the code.
-The main method will also be executed automatically allowing you to run tests.
+The tests will also be executed automatically as you develop.

 ```sh
 $ cd day1